-Check out my online philosophy courses at the below link.
+Check out my online philosophy courses at this link.
 Thank you!

 1. What Stoicism is NOT: (doers vs talkers)

 Stoicism is not limited to the confines of academia either.
 Because what many ‘scholars’ overlook is that stoicism was a way of life, and not merely a subject for academic entertainment and endless mind games.

 It should, thus, come as no surprise that instead of being a hot-topic in classrooms, stoicism has been adopted as Silicon Valley’s preferred school of thought for over two decades now.

 I think that the reason why stoicism has been largely misunderstood, mainly by academics, is because its underlying principles are by and large derived from a practical rather than a theoretical understanding of the world around us.

 To borrow from Nassim Taleb, stoicism is a philosophy for doers and not ‘tawkers’.

 There’s a crucial difference between the academic sphere and industry that aggravates the disparities in how each of them approaches this particular school of thought.
 Namely, talkers (academics) are driven by a self-proclamation to moral superiority, while doers (industry) are driven by results and wealth management.
 This is the reason why I think Nassim Taleb, and The Daily Stoic are the best references on the topic in a contemporary sense.